stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/38_view_aware_model.md

 - Visual Proxy deals with View's creation.
 The Model acts as a factory for the View.
 - View-aware Model deals with data synchronization.
-THe Model knows about the View and acts on it.
+The Model knows about the View and acts on it.

 A View-aware Model instead can be seen as a combination of a